weibeld-personalisation/windows/README.md

 ### 2. Install custom key remappings

-If you come from macOS, having to type `Ctrl-C` instead of `Cmd-C` for copying is major productivity blocker, especially if you have to switch between the two systems.
-Fortunately, you can remap these keys to make the Windows shortcuts more similar to the macOS shorcuts.
+If you come from macOS, having to type `Ctrl-C` instead of `Cmd-C` for copying is a major productivity blocker, especially if you have to switch between the two systems.
+Fortunately, you can remap these keys to make the Windows shortcuts more similar to the macOS shortcuts.
 Here's how:

 **[👉 Find instructions here](https://github.com/weibeld/autohotkey-windows-key-remappings)**